lizmat/articles/on-raku.md

 To repeat: "Raku Perl 6" is the worst possible combination.
 It is **not** a stage name in any shape or form.
 It is an attempt at rebranding with the ultimate goal of eradicating Perl 6 as a name.
-And thereby explicitely dividing the Perl community.
+And thereby explicitly dividing the Perl community.
 Which doesn't need a lot more dividing anymore before it completely disappears into oblivion.